 For to us a child is born, to us a son is given; and the government shall be upon his shoulder, and his name shall be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Of the increase of his government and of peace there will be no end, on the throne of David and over his kingdom, to establish it and to uphold it with justice and with righteousness from this time forth and forevermore.
 The zeal of the LORD of hosts will do this.

-One million years from now, the election of 2020 will likely be forgotten, but Christ will still be reigning and, if you are his, you will be enjoying the bliss of eternal paradise under his perfect government.
+One million years from now, all our current elections will likely be forgotten, but Christ will still be reigning and, if you are his, you will be enjoying the bliss of eternal paradise under his perfect government.
 Let that beautiful reminder carry you through the chaos that unfolds over the next few months.